nhsconnect/gpconnect/pages/appointments/appointments_consumer_sessions.md

 tags: [appointments,first_of_type]
 sidebar: appointments_sidebar
 permalink: appointments_consumer_sessions.html
-summary: "An illustration of consumer Appointment Management sessions. "
+summary: "An illustration of consumer Appointment Management sessions "
 ---

 The Appointment Management consumer application makes use of individual API calls described in 'API use cases' to perform business processes.